elmware/elmware-sdk/docs/methods.rst

 ``Output``

-{‘file_key’:str}
+str or bool

 This is a string that can be used to retrieve the uploaded file.
+It returns False if the upload failed.